 - Final Rule for Control of Air Pollution from New Motor Vehicles: Heavy-Duty Engine and Vehicle Standards

-EPA is also developing two other commercial vehicle actions, consistent with President Biden’s Executive Order.
-The first will focus on light- and medium-duty vehicles and will address multi-pollutant emissions, including GHG emissions, for model year 2027 and later commercial pickup trucks and vans.
-The second will focus on GHG emissions for model year 2027 and later heavy-duty vehicles.
-These additional rulemakings will take into consideration recent Congressional action, such as the Inflation Reduction Act of 2022, that the Agency anticipates will lead to greater application of zero- emission vehicle technologies.
+Two additional rulemakings were recently proposed.
+One focuses on light- and medium-duty vehicles and addresses multi-pollutant emissions, including greenhouse gas emissions and emissions that form smog and soot, for model year 2027 and later commercial pickup trucks and vans.
+The other focuses on greenhouse gas emissions for model year 2027 and later heavy-duty vehicles.
+These additional rulemakings take into consideration recent Congressional action, such as the Inflation Reduction Act of 2022, that the Agency anticipates will lead to greater application of zero-emission vehicle technologies.